andrewjamesford/andrewford-co-nz-11ty/content/articles/our-educational-innovation-plan/index.md

 To ensure new and existing learners can take advantage of this incredible technology, we are planning on creating a supplementary course in our learner management system that will cover the following items (Fraiwan et al., 2023)[^1]:

-- Personalised learning experiences: Tools like ChatGPT can provide personalised learning experiences by suggesting learning resources, addressing student inquiries and offering feedback .
+- Personalised learning experiences: Tools like ChatGPT can help by suggesting learning resources, addressing student inquiries and offering feedback .
 - Code Generation: Like in the previous example above, ChatGPT can help solve coding problems or provide guidance on how to approach a programming problem.
 The learner can describe a problem in words and/or code snippets to help solve an issue.
 - Debugging: Assist in identifying errors and suggesting fixes.